Kareem Rahma

-Kareem Rahma (born July 15, 1986) is an Egyptian-American comedian, artist, and media entrepreneur.
+Kareem Rahma (كريم رحمة; born July 15, 1986) is an Egyptian-American comedian, artist, and media entrepreneur.
 Rahma is one of the founders of Nameless Network, a media company started by a group of former Vice employees.
-Rahma is a senior advisor to XTR.
+Rahma is a senior advisor to the film production company XTR.
 Previously, he worked at The New York Times.
+He has since gained wider recognition for his ongoing internet interview series, Subway Takes.

-He has been nominated for three Webby awards including Best Individual Performance alongside Sam Morril and Trevor Noah, Best Longform Comedy, and Best Short Form Comedy alongside Trevor Noah and Ted Lasso.
+He has been nominated for one Emmy Award in 2026: Outstanding Short Form Comedy, Drama Or Variety Series.
+He has also been nominated for three Webby awards including Best Individual Performance, Best Longform Comedy, and Best Short Form Comedy.

 Biography

 Rahma was born in Cairo and raised in Mendota Heights, Minnesota.
-He received his bachelor's degree in journalism from the University of Minnesota, Twin Cities, and attended the master of business communication program at the University of St. Thomas.
+In 2008, he received his bachelor's degree in journalism from the University of Minnesota, Twin Cities.
+He attended the master of business communication program at the University of St. Thomas.

 Career

-After college, Rahma worked as Head of Audience Development at VICE which was "kind of like a marketing role, kind of like a digital role, it's kind of a content role, it's kind of a little bit of everything."
+After college, Rahma worked as Head of Audience Development at Vice Media Group which he described as "kind of like a marketing role, kind of like a digital role, it's kind of a content role, it's kind of a little bit of everything".
 In 2021, Rahma and Andrew Kuo co-founded the podcast company SomeFriends, which is focused on elevating BIPOC stories and talent, with the mission of entertaining everybody.

-As Growth Editor at the New York Times, Rahma produced the outlet's first vertical video, a profile of Ryder Ripps that was available through Snapchat.
+As Growth Editor at The New York Times, Rahma produced the outlet's first vertical video, a profile of Ryder Ripps that was available through Snapchat.
 After leaving the Times, Rahma (along with Alexandra Serio and Max Nelson) started a Kickstarter project called NYC.TV to bring public access TV online.
 This project brought short documentary films to The New York Times website in a project called Made With Kickstarter.
 The effort eventually led to the Nameless Network.

-Rahma left the New York Times to pursue "my dream of entrepreneurship" in a venture which was a "Vice meets Vox meets NowThis news".
+Rahma left The New York Times to pursue his "dream of entrepreneurship" in a venture which was a "Vice meets Vox meets NowThis news".
 It was in this role that Rahma realised: "I was not a good entrepreneur, not a good business person I should say.
 Good entrepreneur.
 Not a good business man."

-Rahma created "Museum of Pizza," a pop-up immersive art exhibition focused on pizza.
+Rahma created "Museum of Pizza", a pop-up immersive art exhibition focused on pizza.
 In 2010, he launched SheWearsYourTee.com, a marketing effort wherein Tanaya Henry became a walking billboard.